 - This new policy will undoubtedly have a chilling effect on individuals who may be lawfully and legally entitled to immigration benefits but who will forego applying out of fear and will remain in the shadows.

-Before filing any petition or application with the United States government, you should consult with a board certified immigration attorney at Shane, Shane and Brauwerman to confirm your eligibility for the benefit you are seeking and to learn of the potential consequences if the benefit is denied.
+Before filing any petition or application with the United States government, you should consult with a board certified immigration attorney at Shane & Shane to confirm your eligibility for the benefit you are seeking and to learn of the potential consequences if the benefit is denied.